dramf/regexp/README.md

 `\.` matches the character `.`.

+`\1` matches the same text as most recently matched by the 1st capturing group.

 `[]` - matches a single character that is contained within the brackets.
 The `-` character is treated as a literal character if it is the last or the first character within the brackets.

 `()` - a marked subexpression (group).